On the Social Contract

 Confessions

-Recommended translation: Confessions, in The Confessions and Correspondence, Including the Letters to Malesherbes, The Collected Writings of Rousseau, vol 5. ed. by Christopher Kelly, Roger D. Masters, and Peter Stillman; trans. by Christopher Kelly (Hanover, NH: University Press of New England at Dartmouth College ,1995), 1-550.
+Recommended translation: Rousseau, Jean-Jacques.
+Confessions.
+In The Confessions and Correspondence, Including the Letters to Malesherbes.
+Vol. 5 of The Collected Writings of Rousseau, edited by Christopher Kelly, Roger D. Masters, and Peter Stillman, translated by Christopher Kelly, 1–550.
+Hanover, NH: University Press of New England, 1995.

 Published four years after Rousseau’s death in 1789, the Confessions was an autobiographical account of the first fifty-three years of the philosopher’s life.
 Rousseau declared that the work was groundbreaking with its opening line, “I have resolved on an enterprise… More